 5.3 Action 3.
-Modify the requirements to commercially harvest or sell wreckfish.
+Modify the Requirements to Commercially Harvest or Sell Wreckfish.

-- Shareholders are comfortable with Alternative 3 under Action 3. - Shareholders would like to make sure that current entry criteria remain in place without the permit so that fishery for wreckfish does not become overcapitalized. - There are ways to mimic the purpose of the wreckfish permit in the electronic system. - Alternative 2 would be incredibly disruptive because it would preclude having multiple vessels fishing. - It will be important to track who is leasing shares and landing to make sure that people can't game the system. - Ensure that moving forward does not overcomplicate a system that is already working. - Wreckfish Advisory Group noted that the Wreckfish ITQ fishery is very small and cannot handle a large number of participants.
+Shareholders are comfortable with Alternative 3 under Action 3.
+Shareholders would like to make sure that current entry criteria remain in place without the permit so that fishery for wreckfish does not become overcapitalized.
+There are ways to mimic the purpose of the wreckfish permit in the electronic system.
+Alternative 2 would be incredibly disruptive because it would preclude having multiple vessels fishing.
+It would be important to track who is leasing shares and landing to make sure that people cannot game the system.
+Ensure that moving forward does not overcomplicate a system that is already working.
+Wreckfish Advisory Group noted that the wreckfish ITQ portion of the snapper grouper fishery is very small and cannot handle a large number of participants.
 Currently, prices are stable, and shares and their allocation are being utilized.
 In years when allocation is not utilized it is because of poor weather, vessel issues, or other outside factors.